Skip to main content

 CUDA Inference

 sherpa-onnx supports both CPU and CUDA inference.
-Although the default SenseVoiceSmall model performs well on CPU, if you have an NVIDIA GPU, you can enable CUDA inference for better performance by following these steps:
+While the default SenseVoiceSmall model performs well on CPU, if you have an NVIDIA GPU, you can enable CUDA inference for better performance by following these steps:

-1. First, uninstall the CPU version dependencies:
+1. First uninstall the CPU version dependencies:

 uv remove sherpa-onnx onnxruntime

-uv add onnxruntime-gpu sherpa-onnx==1.10.39+cuda -f https://k2-fsa.github.io/sherpa/onnx/cuda.html
+uv add onnxruntime-gpu==1.17.1 sherpa-onnx==1.10.39+cuda -f https://k2-fsa.github.io/sherpa/onnx/cuda.html

 Using Other sherpa-onnx Models